How to Stop Blaming Others Once and For All

 Why Do People Blame Others?
 Understanding the Root Causes

-The Dangers of Blame Culture and How It Affects You
+The Impact of Blame Culture

 People who often blame are stuck in defensive patterns, by projecting their discomfort onto others.
 Instead of owning mistakes which are inevitable, they deflect, saying things like, “You’re always so critical of me.”
 This deflection is their way of avoiding their own discomfort, often driven by shame.